Sun-Lab-NBB/sl-micro-controllers/docs/source/api.rst

 ..
 This file provides the instructions for how to display the API documentation generated using doxygen-breathe-sphinx
 .. pipeline.

-Break Module
+Brake Module
 ============

-.. doxygenfile:: break_module.h
+.. doxygenfile:: brake_module.h
    :project: sl-micro-controllers

 Encoder Module